fluffynukeit/adaspark/README.md

-If you don't want all the components of the built-in `adaspark` environment (for instance, you don't care about SPARK and don't want to install it), you can specify individual flake components of your shell environment: `nix shell github:fluffynukeit/adaspark#{gnat,gpr}`
+If you don't want all the components of the built-in `adaspark` environment (for instance, you don't care about SPARK and don't want to install it), you can specify individual flake components of your shell environment: `nix develop github:fluffynukeit/adaspark#{gnat,gpr}`

 If you want a "pure" shell with nothing from your own system, add the `-i` flag to the nix command, which will include only those packages (and their dependencies) you specify.